 Admission to the program is limited and competitive.

-To be considered for admission an applicant must normally hold a master of nursing degree or equivalent from a recognized university and have a strong academic record.
+To be considered for admission an applicant must normally hold a Master of Nursing degree or equivalent from a recognized university and have a strong academic record, with a minimum GPA of 3.4 on a scale of 4.

 Applicants must have completed graduate level statistics either in a separate statistics course or as part of comprehensive research methods course.